NCBI-Hackathons/SC3/README.md

 *The list of SRAs and RS nimbers are then combined using the [PSST](https://github.com/NCBI-Hackathons/PSST) package from a previous NCBI Hackathon. <Jake Write this section>

 *Cell-specific SNP information is analyzed with R <info here, example below>

+### Confounding Factors
+- Identifying SRA records that are cell-lines or cancer samples
+- Dealing with non-expressed alleles by using missing values
+- Treating homozygosity & heterozygosity intelligently

 ### Future Directions